SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/cta.md

 The organizations that use the SharePoint Embedded applications on their Microsoft 365(Microsoft 365) tenants are the consuming tenants and the persona that is responsible for managing these applications on their Microsoft 365 tenancy is the consuming tenant administrator.
 Consuming tenant administrators can perform various administrative actions on the SharePoint Embedded applications registered on their Microsoft 365 tenant and on the Containers that hold the content.
 They can also manage tenant level configurations and ensure that data is stored in a secure, protected way that meets customers’ business and compliance policies.
 In this article, we describe the enterprise manageability features that are supported and can be performed by the consuming tenant administrator.

-## 1. Consuming Tenant Admin Role
+## Consuming Tenant Admin Role

 Microsoft 365 SharePoint Embedded Administrator serves as the consuming tenant admin.
 Global Administrators in Microsoft 365 can assign users the SharePoint Embedded Administrator.
 The Global Administrator role already has all the permissions of the SharePoint Embedded Administrator role.
 A SharePoint Administrator can assign themselves the SharePoint Embedded Administrator role to act as a Consuming Tenant Admin for SharePoint Embedded.
-The SharePoint Embedded Role is available in Microsoft Entra and M365 Admin Center.
+The SharePoint Embedded Role is available in Microsoft Entra and Microsoft 365 Admin Center.

-## 2. Administration Tools
+## Administration Tools

 Consuming tenant admins are able to manage SharePoint Embedded applications with PowerShell commands using [SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).